QARANC.co.uk Find Extra Work

 The centenary celebrations of the Royal Herbert Military Hospital took place on 12 November 1965.

-Wounded soldiers from Northern Ireland were flow to the Royal Herbert Hospital and transferred to the care of QAs on the helicopter pad (cited in the book Queen Alexandra's Royal Army Nursing Corps (Famous Regts.
+Wounded soldiers from Northern Ireland were flow there and transferred to the care of QAs on the helicopter pad (cited in the book Queen Alexandra's Royal Army Nursing Corps (Famous Regts.
 S) by Juliet Piggott).

-The Royal Herbert Hospital closed in 1977 when the new military hospital the Queen Elizabeth Military Hospital was opened in nearby Stadium Road.
+It closed in 1977 when the new Queen Elizabeth Military Hospital was opened in nearby Stadium Road.

-The book Sub Cruce Candida: A Celebration of One Hundred Years of Army Nursing cites the date of the closure of The Royal Herbert Hospital, Woolwich as being the 25 June 1977.
+The book Sub Cruce Candida: A Celebration of One Hundred Years of Army Nursing cites the date of the closure as being the 25 June 1977.

 Notable Nurses Of Royal Herbert